Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 * Deities of Faerûn should be installed after any mod that adds or alters spells in the game.

+* Deities of Faerûn should be installed after mods that introduce NPCs that receives a kit from DoF.

+* Deities of Faerûn should be installed after mods that introduce Kits that will use the Sphere System.

+* Deities of Faerûn should be installed before Improved Shamanic Dance.

 * Deities of Faerûn should be installed after EET (but ALWAYS before EET_End).

-* DoF should be installed after mods that introduce NPCs that receives a kit from DoF.

-* DoF should be installed after mods that introduce Kits that will use the Sphere System.

 * Deities of Faerûn will probably misbehave with any mod component that overhauls the combat system of the game.